Chinatown bus lines: Organized crime related incidents

+In a June 2004 incident tied to criminal gangs, two people—a Chinatown bus driver and a bystander—were murdered in a bar in Flushing, Queens; another was shot in the leg.
+The accused shooter was arrested in Toronto in 2011, and was extradited to the United States.
+After the 2004 shootings, the New York City Police Department increased its enforcement of Chinatown-bus laws.

+Bus-feud crime subsided by 2007.

 In 2008, the Banya Organization, a Chinese gang, was accused of assaulting employees of Chinatown bus lines in an attempt to extort partial ownership and a share of the profits.

 In 2013, police confiscated 254 guns and arrested 19 members of the largest gun-smuggling ring in New York City history; the suspects were accused of shipping guns via Chinatown bus lines.
 In 2020, Chinatown bus lines were again accused of being a conduit for gun trafficking.

-Safety record
+Safety records and incidents

-Chinatown buses have been involved in several incidents, and there were 34 intercity bus crashes across the United States from 2001 to 2011.
-On a 2006 safety scale of 0 to 100, where 0 was the safest and 100 the most dangerous, Chinatown bus lines were rated between 71 and 99; Greyhound was rated 0.
+In 2006, on a safety scale of 0 to 100, where 0 was the safest and 100 the most dangerous, Chinatown bus lines were rated between 71 and 99; Greyhound was rated 0.
 "Calculations of safety and risk are inverted," according to a 2013 City University of New York study.

 A report in 2011 found that curbside Chinatown buses were often more dangerous than buses that stop in terminals.

-As of 2011, many travelers were not discouraged.
-Intercity bus crashes are rare.
+However, as of 2011, many travelers were not discouraged from using the services.